-- o participate in a professional learning community? - o work with counselors, other teachers, community professionals, etc. to support student learning? - o seek to establish communication and cooperative partnerships with parents/guardians to support students' learning and well-being? - o advocate for students? - o show professionalism?
+- o participate in a professional learning community? - o work with counselors, other teachers, community professionals, etc. to support student learning? - o seek to establish communication and cooperative partnerships with parents/guardians to support students' learning and well-being? o advocate for students? - o show professionalism?

-- o How does the teacher interact with parents? - Is the communication one-way only (teacher-to-parent) or is input welcomed from parents?
-Explain. - Are parents viewed positively by the teacher?
-Explain. - o What assumptions does the teacher make about parents and the students' home lives? - What does this imply about the teacher's beliefs about parents and their ability to support their children? - o How does this impact the teacher's ability and desire to support all students? - O How does this impact the teacher's expectations for student achievement?
+Think about how the teacher interacts with parents.
+Is the communication one-way only (teacher-to-parent) or is input welcomed from parents?
+Are parents viewed positively by the teacher?
+What assumptions does the teacher make about parents and the students' home lives?
+What does this imply about the teacher's beliefs about parents and their ability to support their children?
+How does this impact the teacher's ability and desire to support all students?
+How does this impact the teacher's expectations for student achievement?

-Procedures for Contacting School/Clinical Educator:
+Procedures for BHSU Students to Contact School/K - 12 Clinical Educators:

-- 1. Mrs. Jami Kesling will email your placement to you and cc your EDFN 295 professor. - 2.
-Call your school as soon as you are placed.
-Tell the secretary who you are and that you are in the EDFN 295 Pre-Admission Practicum and are working with [clinical educator's name].
-Ask for contact information (e-mail, phone, etc.) and then contact your clinical educator. - 3.
-Set a date for an initial visit and negotiate classroom observation dates and times with your clinical educator.
-Complete Practicum Planning Form. - 4.
+- 1. The Office of Field Experiences contacts the EDFN 595 students about placements. - 2.
+BHSU students are expected to call each school as soon as they are placed.
+They will tell the secretary who they are and that they are in the Pre-Admission Practicum and are working with [clinical educator's name].
+They will ask for contact info (e-mail, phone, etc.) and then contact the clinical educator. - 3.
+Set a date for an initial visit and negotiate classroom observation dates and times with their clinical educator.
+They will complete the Practicum Planning Form provided in the student handbook. - 4.
+They must be sure to check in at the office at the beginning of each visit. - 5.
+They must be pleasant, courteous, and professional at all times.
+They are making their first impression on people in the field of education.
 Dress professionally.
-Be sure to check in at the office at the beginning of each visit. - 5.
-Be pleasant, courteous, and professional at all times.
-Dress professionally.
-You are making your first impression on people in the field of education.

-Tips for Creating a Positive Field Experience:
+Tips Given to BHSU Students to Create a Positive Field Experience:

-- 1. Dress professionally.
-Avoid low cut shirts, short skirts/dresses, wrinkled clothing, worn jeans, etc. - 2.
-Be punctual and in the classroom when the clinical educator expects you. - 3.
-Leave your cell phones off while in the classroom. - 4.
-Be enthusiastic and curious about teaching as a possible profession. - 5.
-Show interest when talking with and listening to the clinical educator and PK-12 students. - 6.
+- 1. Be genuinely enthusiastic and curious about teaching as a possible profession.
+Offer assistance by asking, "What can I do to help?" - 2.
+Show interest when talking with and listening to the clinical educator and PK-12 students. - 3.
+Cooperate with the clinical educator, helping as asked, accepting direction, and being dependable. - 4.
+Take time to chat with the school secretaries, principal, and custodian about their roles and jobs within the school structure. - 5.
+Be punctual and in the classroom when the clinical educator expects you. - 6.
 Remember that confidentiality is imperative. - 7.
-Do not chew gum, eat candy, bring drinks, or in any way violate school rules. - 8.
-Do not be left alone in the classroom with PK-12 students. - 9.
-Cooperate with the clinical educator, helping as asked, accepting direction, and being dependable. - 10.
-Take time to chat with the school secretaries, principal, and custodian about their roles and jobs within the school structure. - 11.
 Follow PK-12 students out to other rooms, such as the library, computers, music, etc. if possible.
-Coordinate these visits with your clinical educator. - 12.
-Do not be judgmental.
-Seek first to understand what you may not yet know. - 13.
-Participate in all events and duties that your clinical educator attends, if possible. - 14.
-Ask to see teacher, PK-12 student, and/or parent handbooks, as well as school calendar. - 15.
+Coordinate these visits with your clinical educator. - 8.
+Do not chew gum, eat candy or in any other way violate school rules. - 9.
+Leave all cell phones off while in the class room. - 10.
+Do not be critical or judgmental.
+Avoid giving suggestions to your clinical educator! - I l.
+Do not be left alone in the classroom with PK-12 students. - 12.
+Participate in all events and duties that your clinical educator attends, if possible. - 13.
+Ask to see teacher, PK-12 student, and/or parent handbooks, as well as the school calendar. - 14.
 If there is a substitute, stay!
 The substitute can sign the time log.